 Rick Jorgensen, Co-Founder

 Rick’s relationship with ELCR stemmed from his daughter Emily’s active involvement with the United States Pony Clubs.
 Armed with decades of conservation experience with the US Fish and Wildlife Service, his confidence encouraged the other co-founders to pursue the mission of ELCR.
 It was thanks to Rick’s relationships with key leaders at The Conservation Fund that ELCR was adopted as a program of that organization and was able to benefit from their guidance during the first year of its operations.
 After serving as ELCR’s first Executive Director Rick then served the organization as a Board member and he continues to be a valuable adviser and supporter.
 He currently works with the Conservation Land Management branch of the US Fish and Wildlife Service developing and leading Refuge Training courses at the National Conservation Training Center in Shepherdstown, West Virginia.

 Georgiana Hubbard McCabe, Co-Founder

-Georgiana, a longtime volunteer for the United States Pony Clubs, served as District Commissioner of Greenwich (CT) Pony Club and on the Board of Governors.
+Georgiana was a longtime volunteer for the United States Pony Clubs, served as District Commissioner of Greenwich (CT) Pony Club and on the Board of Governors.
 While living in Connecticut she was chairman of a Preserve Management Committee for the Nature Conservancy and was on the Board of the Greenwich Audubon Preserve.
 She served on the Board of the Piedmont Environment Council (VA) and the UVA Cancer Center.
-She is currently a member of the Coastal Mountains Land Trust (ME) and the Greenwich Land Trust and services on the Advisory Board of the Blue Ridge Foothills Conservancy.
+She was also a member of the Coastal Mountains Land Trust (ME) and the Greenwich Land Trust and served on the Advisory Board of the Blue Ridge Foothills Conservancy.